Makov-Vik/1_Course_Work/README.md

 Above the term paper worked:
 Makoviy Victor - cipher.js,
 Ivan Kovalchuk - comment.js, encryption.js
-and Shchaslyvyi Arseny - main.js
+and Shchaslyvyi Arsenii - password.js

 We are all from the group IP - 05